katherinewadge-berrospi/Animal_detection_camera/README.md

 - Model top 3 predictions displayed with confidence scores.
 - Predicitions validated against test set accuracy.

+#### User Story 3: Model Performance Validation

+- As a user, I want to review performance metrics of the ML model.

+Acceptance Criteria:

+- Accuracy and loss curves are displayed clearly.
+- Confusion matrices to highlight misclassifications.
+- Classification reports with precision, recall, and F1-score are visible.
+- Support or Rejected messages for each hypothesis are clear.

+#### User Story 4: Educational Exploration

+- As a student/user, I want to interact with the results on the dashboard so that I can understand how CNN models classify images and see the impact of dataset size and image augmentation.

+Acceptance Criteria:

+- Pages include text that explains what the plots show.
+- Direct comparisons between full, small, and non-augmented datasets.

 ## Business Requirements

 Steve B, wants a predictive system that can accurately detect animal species from images caught on his animal trap cameras.
 This project thus needs multiple business requires and research needs.